truonguit2010/realbizgames-unity-cloud-build-auto-config/README.md

 }
 ```

-More infomation about, Please see it at [ironsource](https://developers.ironsrc.com/ironsource-mobile/general/ios-14-network-support/)
+More infomation about SKAdNetworkIdentifier, Please see it at [ironsource](https://developers.ironsrc.com/ironsource-mobile/general/ios-14-network-support/)

 ## 4. Auto increase your build number
 Your build number must be: